-Physical punishment, such as spanking, beating, and other methods of inflicting pain, has been linked to increased aggression, antisocial behaviour, physical harm, and mental health problems in children, according to numerous research.
+Physical punishment, such as spanking, beating, and other methods of inflicting pain, has been linked to increased aggression, antisocial behavior, physical harm, and mental health problems in children, according to numerous research.
 Despite the fact that public approval of corporal punishment has waned since the 1960s, surveys reveal that two-thirds of Americans still support parents slapping their children.

 However, according to Alan Kazdin, PhD, a Yale University psychology professor and head of the Yale Parenting Center and Child Conduct Clinic, spanking does not work.
 “You can’t punish out these habits that you don’t want,” says Kazdin, who was president of the American Psychological Association in 2008.
-“The data shows that corporal punishment is unnecessary.
-We are not abandoning a successful strategy.
-We’re suggesting that this is a terrible idea that won’t work.”

 Why Do Parents Beat Children